MicrosoftDocs/VBA-Docs/excel/Concepts/Cells-and-Ranges/selecting-and-activating-cells.md

 ## Activating a Cell Within a Selection

-You can use the **Activate** method to activate a cell within a selection.
+Use the **Activate** method to activate a cell within a selection.
 There can be only one active cell, even when a range of cells is selected.
 The following procedure selects a range and then activates a cell within the range without changing the selection.

 ```vb